-- 100% of teaching in English, Maths and Science will be at or above the expected standard during performance management observations. - Marking for Disadvantaged students will be judged at or above the expected level in 90% of marking trawls for disadvantaged students (expected level is defined as being in line with the departments and school's marking policy e.g. French students' work will be marked using the Crack the Code marking system).
+- 100% of teaching in English, Maths and Science will be at or above the expected standard during drop in observations and through the QA process. - Feedback for Disadvantaged students will be judged at or above the expected level in 90% of department reviews for disadvantaged students (expected level is defined as being in line with the departments and school's feedback policy).